AnggaR96s/Reforestation/README.md

-## I got an A on my origami assignment when I turned my paper into my teacher
+## I had a pair of racing snails.
+I removed their shells to make them more aerodynamic, but they became sluggish.